MLH-Fellowship/project-team-pythonic/README.md

 ## Introduction

-TEAM PYTHONIC is from 22.SUM.21 of the Production Engineering Track at MLH Fellowship.
-For week 1, an interactive team portfolio was made with an enjoyable user interface and a variety of multimedia components.
-The purpose of the project was to explore new technologies in web development and use the best practices to collaborate as a team on GitHub.
+TEAM PYTHONIC is from Pod 22.SUM.21 of the Production Engineering Track at MLH Fellowship.

+For week 1, we made a reusable, modular and interactive team portfolio with an enjoyable user interface and a variety of multimedia components.
+We explored new technologies in Web Development (Flask, Jinja, Google Maps API), learned GitHub best practices to collaborate as a team, and also learned to write more modular, scalable and well-documented code.

 ## Badges